 What is an Open House Party?

-To me, an open house party is a low-stress and low-impact get-together for both hosts and guests.
+An open house party is a low-stress and low-impact get-together for hosts and guests.

 A sort of “show up as you are, if you are able” gathering, possibly a recurring get-together on Sunday nights.